National Native American Heritage Month

 Human Trafficking Capacity Building Center

 The Human Trafficking Capacity Building Center helps Tribes start, sustain, or expand their anti-trafficking work.
+Visit the Human Trafficking Capacity Building Center website for more information about the Center’s free services and a wealth of downloadable anti-trafficking resources.

 Tribal Resource Tool

 The Tribal Resource Tool is a searchable directory of services available for American Indian and Alaska Native survivors of crime and abuse.
-Find programs that provide services for—

 The Tool was created by the National Center for Victims of Crime, National Congress of American Indians, Tribal Law and Policy Institute, and StrongHearts Native Helpline with funding support from OVC.